gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_6_send_wifi_commands.md

 url = GOPRO_BASE_URL + f"/gopro/camera/shutter/stop"
 ```

+{% warning %}
-{% warning The shutter can not be set on if the camera is encoding or set off if the camera is not encoding.
+The shutter can not be set on if the camera is encoding or set off if the camera is not encoding.
 An
-attempt to do so will result in an error response. %}
+attempt to do so will result in an error response.
+{% endwarning %}

 ## Set Setting